 Want more information on hibernating a pet tortoise?

-For expert advice on tortoise care, speak to a specialist reptile vet.
+For expert advice on tortoise care and other exotic pets, speak to a specialist reptile vet.
 For help finding a reptile vet, use our Find A Vet page for details of your nearest vet, who can put you in touch with a specialist veterinary practice.